scoutmastery/scoutmastery.github.io/index.md

 ## What is this site?

-A blogger I follow talks about the **Magic of 7**, namely that
+A blogger I follow talks about the [**Magic of 7**](http://seanwes.com/podcast/153-the-magic-of-7/), namely that

->"it takes hearing new information 7 times before it’s retained."
+>"It takes hearing new information 7 times before it’s retained."

 In other words, what is found on this site is not necessarily new.
 In fact, this may be the _umpteenth_ time hearing what you've read.
 However, **it is the aim of the site to "do a good turn daily"** and to **"help other people at all times."**

-If what you've found here is helpful, please feel free to pass it on.
+####If what you've found here is helpful, please feel free to pass it on.

 ## Recent Posts